 Program overview

-The Bachelor of Applied Science in Electrical Engineering is a comprehensive program designed to equip students with the essential skills and knowledge required in the field of electrical engineering.
+The Bachelor of Applied Science in Electrical Engineering is a comprehensive program that prepares students for a dynamic career in the field of electrical engineering.
 This program covers a wide range of topics, including electric circuits, microelectronics, signal processing, and robotics.
-Students will engage in hands-on learning through lab work and design projects, culminating in a Capstone project in their final year.
-This dynamic curriculum prepares graduates to innovate and excel in various engineering roles.
+Students will gain hands-on experience through lab work and design projects, culminating in a Capstone project in their final year.
+The program emphasizes the application of theoretical knowledge to real-world challenges, ensuring graduates are well-equipped to innovate and excel in various engineering roles.

 Program structure

-• Opportunities for internships through the Queen’s Undergraduate Internship Program (QUIP), which offers full-time, paid internships lasting 12–16 months.
+• Opportunity to participate in the Queen’s Undergraduate Internship Program (QUIP) for a full-time, paid internship lasting 12–16 months

-• Options to tailor the program through various streams, including Biomedical Engineering, Communications and Signal Processing, and Robotics.
+• Ability to tailor the program through various streams, such as Biomedical Engineering, Mechatronics, and Power Electronics

 Featured Experiences

-The Bachelor of Applied Science in Electrical Engineering offers several unique experiences that enhance learning and professional development:
+The Bachelor of Applied Science in Electrical Engineering offers several unique experiences that enrich the educational journey of students:

-• Capstone design projects that encourage creativity and innovation.
+• Capstone design projects that encourage creativity and innovation, resulting in tangible outcomes.

-• Access to various streams that allow students to specialize in areas such as Biomedical Engineering and Mechatronics.
+• Access to specialized streams that allow students to focus on specific areas of interest within electrical engineering.

 Career Options

-Graduates of the Bachelor of Applied Science in Electrical Engineering can pursue a variety of career paths in Canada, including:
+Graduates of the Bachelor of Applied Science in Electrical Engineering can pursue a variety of career paths in Canada.
+Here are some potential job options:

-• Electrical Engineer: Design and develop electrical systems and components for various applications.
+• Electrical Engineer: Design and develop electrical systems and components for various applications, including power generation and distribution.

-• Control Systems Engineer: Focus on designing and implementing control systems for machinery and processes.
+• Control Systems Engineer: Focus on designing and implementing control systems for industrial processes and automation.

-• Robotics Engineer: Work on the design and development of robotic systems for industrial and commercial use.
+• Robotics Engineer: Work on the design and development of robotic systems for manufacturing, healthcare, and other industries.

-• Telecommunications Engineer: Specialize in the design and management of communication systems and networks.
+• Telecommunications Engineer: Specialize in the design and management of communication systems, including networks and wireless technologies.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.